DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Experiments

-The number of branches $K$ in DRAN module is set differently according to the semantic region $R$.
-For makeup transfer, 1) when R = skin or lip, K = 2 and $w_{1}=1$, $w_{2}=n/2$, 2) when R = eyes, K = 3 and $w_{1}=1$, $w_{2}=6$, $w_{3}=n/2$, where n means the size of input reference features.
-For more complex makeup region, such as eyes, more branches are used.
-For semantic image synthesis, there are 19 categories on CelebAMask-HQ dataset and 35 classes on CityScapes dataset, far exceeding the number in makeup transfer.
-Therefore, we only perform multi-branch learning for some categories with many subtle details, such as facial skin, hair and earrings.
-Specifically, as same as the makeup transfer task, we set K = 2 and $w_{1}=1$, $w_{2}=n/2$.
-It is empirically good for both tasks.
-Ablation experiments in Sec. \ref{ab_k} compare the results of different numbers of branches.
+\textbf{Network Architecture Details.} The number of branches $K$ in the DRAN module is set differently according to the semantic region $R$.
+For makeup transfer, 1) For R = skin or lip, K = 2 and $w_{1}=1$, $w_{2}=n/2$, 2) For R = eyes, K = 3 and $w_{1}=1$, $w_{2}=6$, $w_{3}=n/2$, where n denotes the spatial size of input reference features.
+For semantic image synthesis, there are 19 semantic categories in the CelebAMask-HQ dataset and 35 categories in the CityScapes dataset, far exceeding the number in makeup transfer.
+Therefore, we only perform multi-branch learning for some most important regions that have more complex details.
+Specifically, the categories with multi-branch on the CelebAMask-HQ dataset is \{skin, hair, earrings\} and on the CityScapes dataset is \{road, building, person, car, motorcycle, bicycle\}.
+As in the makeup transfer task, we set K = 2 and $w_{1}=1$, $w_{2}=n/2$.
+These configurations are empirically shown to be good for both tasks.
+Ablation experiments in Sec.~\ref{ab_k} compare the results of using different numbers of branches.

+\textbf{Evaluation Metrics.} For makeup transfer, we conducted 1) user study to evaluate the subjective perception of makeup transfer effects, 2) PFDM~\cite{organisciak2021makeup} to evaluate the makeup similarity.
+For semantic image synthesis, we assess the generated results from two aspects: 1) segmentation accuracy by mean Intersection-over-Union (mIoU), and pixel accuracy (accu), 2) generation quality by FID~\cite{heusel2017gans}, LPIPS~\cite{zhang2018perceptual}, SSIM~\cite{wang2004image}, RMSE and PSNR.